-Q: What do I need to consider when buying a saltwater fishing reel?
+- Q: What do I need to consider when buying a saltwater fishing reel?

-• What type of fish will you be trying to catch?.
+- What type of fish will you be trying to catch?.
 Your reel and all the options available will depend on what type of fish you are planning to catch.
 Pairing the right rod with the right reel and with the right reel is critical.

-• Experience- different reels require different experience skillsets- don’t choose one that you are not familiar with or don’t plan to learn more about.
+- Experience- different reels require different experience skillsets- don’t choose one that you are not familiar with or don’t plan to learn more about.

-As you can see from the information that has been provided in these spinning reel reviews, the world of angling can be extremely overwhelming when choosing the right fishing reel for yourself.
+As you can see from the information that has been provided in these spinning reel reviews, the world of angling can be extremely overwhelming when choosing the best fishing reel for yourself.
 From saltwater fishing to freshwater fishing and what environments they consist of, really do help narrow your choices down when looking at spinning reels.